The uniform consists of:

 - An optional grey tartan skirt (knee length) supplied by Price & Buckland

-- Optional grey tailored shorts in an approved style supplied by Price & Bukcland and The Green School Shop, only to be worn during the summer term (Easter to July)
+- Optional grey tailored shorts in an approved style supplied by Price & Buckland, only to be worn during the summer term (Easter to July)

-- An optional maroon v neck jumper with an embroidered school badge supplied by Price & Buckland
+- An optional maroon v neck jumper (with or without an embroidered school badge) supplied by Price & Buckland

 - Plain black socks (ankle or below knee length) or plain black tights

 Uniform items can be purchased online from Price & Buckland:

 The uniform is for all students in Years 7 to 11.

 House colours for blazers

 For current students, their House can be found using MCAS.
 New students will have their House allocated to them by the Head of Year.
 Siblings should be in the same House.

 The colour stripe on each student’s blazer will need to match their House colour, please ensure that you purchase the correct blazer.